Roleplay

 Castel di Romena

-A historical castle in 15th century Tuscany, Lorenzo de Medici as a boy, the exciting discoveries and politics of the renaissance, spiced with a world of magic and faeries, of the godly and infernal powers… This was the setting in which Andreas Wichter and I situated our Ars Magica campaign that was played for more than 15 years with group of dedicated friends who helped us fill the „covenant“ with life.
-Speaking of: just for the „home“ of the group, we developed a set of approximately 200 personages, from the lowliest servant to the mightiest mage.
-Each had an extensive background-story that allowed us to enact them in a realistic and convincing manner, expressing their quirks as well as their dreams so that the group could relate to them.
-I have incorporated much of this background into my newest project and have recently led a group in a weekend-long adventure set in this world.
+A historical castle in 15th century Tuscany, Lorenzo de Medici as a boy, the exciting discoveries and politics of the renaissance, spiced with a world of magic and faeries, the godly and infernal powers and hundreds of interesting characters, from the wisest wizard to the lowliest servant, each equipped with a rich background story.
+This was the setting in which Andreas Wichter and I situated our Ars Magica campaign that was played for more than 15 years.
+I have incorporated some of this background into The Straight Way Lost.